 The arm is enclosed in an arrowhead-shaped casing and holds the payload.
 As the load revolves around the centrifuge, it reaches 8000 kilometers per hour (5.000 mph) before being fed into a vertical tube and "fired" through a casing that serves to create the vacuum.
 Pum, from the tube to space.
 60.000 meters high (200.000 feet), right where SpaceX turns on the second stage of its rockets.
 At that point, the SpinLaunch modules will also activate a small rocket engine that will carry the payload into orbit.

 A centrifuge for firing loads into orbit.
 It sounded like science fiction and instead ...

-It's an incredibly interesting idea, isn't it?
+It's an incredibly interesting idea, don't you think?
 And last October it was tested for the first time with a 1: 3 scale prototype.
 It worked.
 Take a look too.

 What can SpinLaunch do for us?

-How far could we go with this type of method of launching "kinetic energy" compared to the dangerous, expensive, bulky chemical energy we see today?
+How far could we go with this type of method of launching "kinetic energy" compared to the dangerous, expensive, cumbersome chemical energy we see today?

 Two enormous advantages and a limit to overcome.
 The most important benefit of SpinLaunch's OLS will be the cost.
 A fully operational system should bring the cost of a launch to orbit to approximately $ 500.000.
 It's a 20 times reduction.

 The other advantage will be the Cadenza.
 Launching a rocket takes a long time to prepare: from loading onto the platform to refueling.
 This implies that each launch can take place weeks or more apart.
 With SpinLaunch, it may be possible to have multiple launches in a single day.